open-feature/flagd/README.md

 4. Now that flagd is running, it is time to integrate into your application.
 Do this by using [an OpenFeature provider in a language of your choice](https://github.com/open-feature/flagd/blob/main/docs/usage/flagd_providers.md).

-## Further Documentation
+## 📝 Further Documentation

 Further documentation including flagd configuration options, fractional evaluation, targeting rules and flag configuration merging strategies can be found [on this page](docs/README.md).

-## Contributing
+## 🫶 Contributing

+OpenFeature 🫶 contributors.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to the OpenFeature project.

 Our community meetings are held regularly and open to everyone.
-Check the [OpenFeature community calendar](https://calendar.google.com/calendar/u/0?cid=MHVhN2kxaGl2NWRoMThiMjd0b2FoNjM2NDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for specific dates and for the Zoom meeting links.
+Check the [OpenFeature community page](https://docs.openfeature.dev/community/) for all the ways to get involved.

 Thanks so much to our contributors.